w3c-fedid/FedCM/README.md

 There are billions of users that depend on federation on the web, millions/thousands of relying parties and thousands/hundreds of identity providers.
 There are also tens of browsers and operating systems, all moving independently.
 None of that changes overnight and we don't expect it to.

+The specs that define how federation works (e.g. OpenID, SAML, etc) are intrincate and long (e.g. session management, authorization, etc).

 Having said that, failing to be proactive about affecting change and making federation forward compatible with a more private Web can steer users to less secure patterns, like usernames/passwords or native apps.

 The approach we have taken so far has been a combination of two strategies: